 Check out our list of the essential spices we just can’t cook without, and find out how you can incorporate them into your next meal.

 Warm, spicy, and sweet, cinnamon is a staple to any spice collection.
 It’s useful for much more than just holiday treats.
 Cinnamon can be used to spice up breads, cookies, and other baked goods.
 For breakfast, stir cinnamon into oatmeal, sprinkle it on Greek yogurt, or mix it into a cup of hot coffee for added warmth.
-Try this Apple Cinnamon Granola; it’s a yummy treat on its own or mixed into Greek yogurt.

 Italian seasoning allows you to transport Mediterranean flavors across the ocean and right to your plate with its blend of oregano, thyme, basil, marjoram, rosemary, and more.
 The seasoning mix can be used in a variety of dishes, including sauces and soups.
 The next time you’re craving pizza, try this homemade Artichoke Pizza to bring the flavors of Italy right to your kitchen!

 Cumin is used by cooks around the world.
 Its pungent, powerful flavor helps rev up otherwise bland dishes.
 Use it in marinades or rubs for meat and seafood, sprinkle it on rice and beans, or toss it into your next stew.
 Or try this recipe for Slow-Cooker Cheesy Chicken Enchiladas.
 They’re seasoned with cumin and can satisfy even the strongest cravings for rich Mexican cuisine.